Camera & Lens:

+I have this turned off.
 How this works is basically the camera takes a long exposure photo of the subject matter and then takes another long exposure, for the same length of time, with the shutter closed producing a black image.
-Through a piece of in-camera software wizardry it compares the two images and removes any ‘noise’ or random light coloured pixels, particularly in the black areas, that should not be there before writing the image to the card.
+Through a piece of in-camera software it compares the two images and removes any ‘noise’ or random light coloured pixels, particularly in the black areas, that should not be there before writing the image to the card.
 As you can appreciate this doubles the time it takes to transfer the image from the buffer to the storage medium.
-If you are doing long exposures or using the ‘Bulb’ or mirror lock up facility, then it would be best to turn it off and save yourself a bit of time and correct any noise in editing software.
+If you are doing long exposures then it would be best to turn it off and save yourself a bit of time and correct any noise in editing software.

 If possible shoot in RAW.
 This will produce better results in post processing unlike Jpeg’s that are part processed in the camera.

 A torch, or head torch for hands free, is a handy piece of kit to have not only for checking the settings on the camera in the dark but lighting your way should you be wandering around a museum or site that has no permanent external lighting.
 Depending on the time of year, comfortable and/or warm clothing, including gloves, should be worn at all times as there is nothing worse than standing around shivering on a cold winter's evening as you wait for the camera to do its thing.

 Make sure the on-camera flash is turned off.

 Always remember to wait until the camera has finished its long exposure before you move it.